AbiDev2003/React_Project_TenziesGame/README.md

 - Vanilla CSS
 - JavaScript ES6+

+## Problem Faced
+ - Wanted to display my video in README.md file, but github don't support.
+ - Learned and implemented react router to deploy the video in the website directly for user manual.

 ## 🎯 Key Learnings

 ### React Fundamentals
 - JSX syntax and component structure
 - Props for passing data between components
 - State management with `useState`
+- Event handling (mouse and touch events)
 - React Hooks Basics (useEffect, useRefs)
-- Event handling (mouse and touch events)
+- React router from 'react-router-dom' package
+- useNavigate() from 'react-router-dom'

 ### CSS Skills
 - Flexbox for flexible layouts